- Youth graduate from high school career and college ready.

 Vision Council Initiatives

 United WE READ is a collaborative partnership model aimed at advancing the common good

 by raising visibility, deepening connections, and engaging supporters

 To learn more, check out our site:

-Provides facility based and outreach programs after school, after hours, off site and during the summer for girls ages 4-19 that enhance their educational, occupational, and physical development.
+Provides facility based and off-site outreach programs provided after-school, after hours and during the summer for girls ages 4-19 that enhance their educational, occupational and physical development.

 Holston Children & Youth Services (Frontier Health) - School Based Prevention Program: $35,023